 It is probably no surprise to most moms that children love to play.
-Playing is not only essential for kids to get their wiggles out, but a certain type of play is critical for brain development and allows children to gain all the skills they need physically, socially, cognitively, creatively, and emotionally.
-This kind of play is called “purposeful play” and parents and teachers should try to encourage their children to engage in it as often as they can.
+Playing is essential for kids to get their wiggles out.
+However, a specific type of play is critical for brain development and allows children to gain all the skills they need physically, socially, cognitively, creatively, and emotionally.
+This kind of play is called “purposeful play.”
+Parents and teachers should encourage their children to engage in this play as often as possible.

 What is purposeful play?

-Purposeful play is an enjoyable activity that allows children to make meaning out of their experiences.
-When children play, they are building imagination, developing reading, language, math and science skills, solving problems, and building social skills, among other things.
+Purposeful play is an enjoyable activity that allows children to make meaning from their experiences.
+When children play, they build imagination, develop reading, language, math, and science skills, solve problems, and develop social skills, among other things.
 Purposeful play requires a little bit of thought and foresight on the part of the parent, but it can be achieved pretty easily.
 Here are some benefits and examples of purposeful play activities: